 Words importing the masculine gender only shall include the feminine gender.
 Words importing the singular number only shall include the plural number, and vice versa.

+Within these Articles, any reference to "written", "in writing" etc shall include or permit the use of emails or electronic files and any reference to "document", "file", "book", "register" etc shall include electronic files and secure online document storage, as appropriate.
+Where reference is made to signed documents, it shall be accepted that online forms, emails, documents etc exchanged electronically meet the signing requirement and shall not be required to be physically signed.

 Subject as aforesaid, words or expressions contained in the Articles shall, unless the context requires otherwise, bear the same meaning as in the Act.

 LIABILITY OF MEMBERS